Sunday, June 26, 2011

 “Far in the crimsoning east, wakeful Dawn threw wide the shining doors of her rose-filled chambers.”

-We've discussed more than a few observing techniques over the years the old 'Blog has been around, but one thing we haven't talked about?
+We've discussed more than a few observing techniques over the years the old AstroBlog has been around, but one thing we haven't talked about?
 What do you do when you have had enough.
-Do you put your telescope away?
+When you are at a multi-night star party do you put your telescope away?
 Take it apart and put in in your vehicle?
 How do you protect it if you don't?

 Newbies often ask the above, whether they should pack their telescope up.
 I might do that if the instrument in question were small or light or particularly valuable, like a Questar 3.5 or an AP Traveler.
 But probably not even then—not that Unk would ever be found toting such high-falutin’ gear in the first place.
 I’ve been to a couple of large star parties where somebody’s eyepiece or other small accessory has gone missing, but that is unusual in the extreme, and I don’t ever recall hearing of a telescope disappearing.